-(ARA) - For millions of seniors, loneliness can have a very serious affect on their physical and mental health; but there are many ways to overcome loneliness and improve their quality of life.
+(ARA) – For millions of seniors, loneliness can have a very serious effect on their physical and mental health; but there are many ways to overcome loneliness and improve their quality of life.

 Emotional isolation is linked to elevated blood pressure in seniors, a 2006 University of Chicago study indicated.
 Lonely seniors have blood pressure readings up to 30 points higher than their socially connected peers, regardless of race, sex or other health factors, researchers found.
 Loneliness is also closely linked to depression, with more than 2 million of the nation’s 64 million seniors suffering some form.